JavaScript Interaction: alert, prompt, confirm

 result = prompt(title, [default]);

 The visitor can type something in the prompt input field and press OK.
-Then we get that text in the result
+Then we get that text in the result.
+Or they can cancel the input by pressing Cancel or hitting the Esc key, then we get null as the result.

 For instance: